cjestal/cjestal/README.md

 ### Hi there 👋, my name is Clint.
-I'm a Javascript developer exploring the next great things to apply to my future projects.
+I'm a Javascript developer exploring goodies to use on my future projects.

 Skills: Vue, Angular, Typescript, Nestjs, React